Waerebo Overnight Tour

 Detailed Itinerary and Logistics

-The tour kicks off from Labuan Bajo, the bustling port city known as the gateway to the Komodo Islands.
+The tour kicks off from Labuan Bajo, the busy port city known as the gateway to the Komodo Islands.
 From here, you will embark on a 4-6 hour drive to the village of Denge, where the trek to Wae Rebo begins.
 The hike itself is a 2-hour ascent through lush, mountainous terrain.
 It’s a challenging but rewarding experience, offering breathtaking views of the Flores landscape.
 Once you arrive at Wae Rebo, you are welcomed into the community with a traditional ritual.
 Accommodation is in the Mbaru Niang, where you will share space with other guests.
 Meals are prepared by locals, giving you a taste of authentic Manggarai cuisine.
 Keep in mind that facilities are basic, with bucket baths and simple toilets.
 It’s essential to carry cash, as there are no ATMs nearby.
 The return journey follows the same route, bringing you back to Labuan Bajo by evening on the second day.
 Booking in advance is advised, especially during the dry season from May to October, when trails are clearer and the village less crowded.

 Pricing and Booking Options